Fenix0817/manual-pid/README.md

 }
 ```

-Basically what this is doing is that if the error
-is too high, and the speed is too high,
+Basically what this is doing is that if the error is too high, and the speed is too high,
-and that we are most likely moving in a curve
-instead of moving straight, we should not throttle.
+and that we are most likely moving in a curve instead of moving straight, we should not throttle,
-So as to be conservative and not hit the curve.
-in all other cases we should accelerate to the maximum allowed value.
+so as to be conservative and not hit the curve; but in all other cases we should accelerate to the maximum allowed value.
 The parameters here are also tuned manually.

 This is how we computes the result of the PID.
 I also display values such as the total running error,
-the average error, and the number of time steps to
-help us decide how to tune the parameters.
+the average error, and the number of time steps to help us decide how to tune the parameters.

 ```c
 double SimplePIDController::compute(const double error){